pololu/rpicsim/docs/Flaws.md

 There are almost certainly many flaws that have not been found yet.

-MPLAB X simulator does not support all PICs equally
+MPLAB X simulator does not support all PIC devices equally
 ----
 _Type: MPLAB X missing feature_

-Be sure to check the Device Support table to see if your PIC is properly supported by the MPLAB X simulator.
+Be sure to check the Device Support table to see if your device is properly supported by the MPLAB X simulator.
 The table can be found in your MPLAB X installation folder under "`docs/Device Support.htm`".
 The _SIMISA_ column probably stands for "Simulator (instruction set and architecture)" while the _SIMP_ column probably stands for "Simulator (peripherals)".

-Simulation timing is affected by the details how long each instruction takes
+Simulation timing is affected by the details of how long each instruction takes
 ----
 _Type: MPLAB X missing feature_

 As mentioned on the {file:Running.md Running} page, RPicSim's only way to advance the simulation is to execute an entire instruction.
 Some instructions take two instruction cycles to run and others only take one.
 When you request RPicSim to delay for a certain number of cycles, it might need to delay by one cycle more than was requested since it cannot stop in the middle of a two-cycle instruction.
-As a result, the timing of your tests and the input signals you send to the simulated PIC can sometimes be slightly off and these errors could accumulate in longer tests.
+As a result, the timing of your tests and the input signals you send to the simulated device can sometimes be slightly off and these errors could accumulate in longer tests.

-One workaround that prevents timing errors from accumulating is to only use {RPicSim::Pic#run_to_cycle_count} to run the simulation.
+One workaround that prevents timing errors from accumulating is to only use {RPicSim::Sim#run_to_cycle_count} to run the simulation.

 MPLAB X must be on the C drive